 Fondant comes in two forms, poured and rolled.
 Like icing and frosting, it typically contains sugar, shortening, and a liquid, typically water.
 Corn syrup is added to poured fondant to create its glossy sheen and to facilitate the hardening that takes place when it’s drizzled over pastries, such as eclairs.

 These indulgent cinnamon rolls are the only thing you’ll need to wake even the deepest sleeper in your household and entice them to the breakfast table.
-If the pecans were not enough, the chunky bits of chocolate that melt just so take these rolls to the next level.
-The homemade dough is not as challenging as it might seem but if you don’t have the time, swap pre-made dough but don’t skip the cream cheese frosting; it pulls everything together and adds just the right amount of tanginess.
-Get the recipe.
+The chunky bits of chocolate that melt just so take these rolls to the next level.
+The homemade dough is not as challenging as it might seem but if you don’t have the time, swap pre-made dough—just don’t skip the cream cheese frosting; it pulls everything together and adds just the right amount of tanginess.
+Get the Chocolate Brioche Cinnamon Rolls with Cream Cheese Frosting recipe.

-There is no much happening in every bite of these frosted cookies but not enough to distract from their chewy texture and the little nubs of pistachios that add the ideal counterpoint to every tender bite.
+There is so much happening in every bite of these frosted cookies but not enough to distract from their chewy texture and the little nubs of pistachios that add the ideal counterpoint to every tender bite.
 Lemon brightens everything up and if that weren’t enough, the silky coconut icing recalls your favorite beach holiday, if your holiday included cookies as masterful as these.
-Get the recipe.
+Get the Chewy Lemon Cookies with Coconut Icing and Pistachios recipe.

 Sushi is probably the last thing you consider when you think about fondant but never fear, these whimsical mini cakes have nothing to do with fish and everything to do with flavor and fun.
 Store-bought colored fondant, a little coconut and a few other ingredients, and a tremendous amount of creativity transform simple elements into something extraordinary.
 These are wonderful cakes to serve at your next party where ordinary doesn’t have a place at the table.
-Get the recipe.
+Get the Sweet Sushi Mini Fondant Cakes recipe.